Skip to main content

 AI translation

-FunnelFox includes built-in AI translation for quick localization:
+FunnelFox includes built-in AI translation for fast localization:

-• During locale creation: Enable Translate with AI when creating a new locale for instant translation of all content.
+• During locale creation: Enable Translate with AI when creating a new locale to instantly translate all content.

 Translate with AI

-• From the Locales page: Click Translate with AI on any existing locale to retranslate all content.
+• From the funnel page: Open the funnel in your Funnels list and click Translate with AI on any existing locale to retranslate all content or only missing keys.

 Review AI translations before publishing.
 Pay special attention to: